 Developing transportation does not just help us travel from 'A' to 'B', but is proven to enable other activities and help us achieve other community goals.

 In Phase 1, TheRide asked the community members about their aspirations and needs for the future and about what they value or would value in the community and further afield.
 This phase of outreach, along with a detailed review of over 50 planning documents for Washtenaw County, enabled the development of six 'Goals'.

-The seventh Goal has been derived from a key theme running throughout the planning process - the need for transportation to shape and drive land use development.
-For this reason it is considered in further detail in this chapter.
+The seventh Goal has been derived from a key strategy running throughout the planning process - the need for transportation to shape and drive land use development, as such it is considered in further detail on the following pages.

-All seven Goals are shown in the table below.
+All seven goals are shown in Figure 4.1.